What To Expect When You Adopt A Dog: Some Insight on Preparing For The Big Day

 For some dogs, trust comes in stages over time, and those dogs that come from tough situations may take up to two years before they are 100% trusting of their new owners.

-In order to gain your dog's trust, think about the people in your life that you know you can depend on.
+To gain your dog’s trust, think about the people you know you can depend on in your life.

 You probably trust your friends that tell it like it is, have your back, are kind to you, help you, and don't send you mixed messages.